This hole was called ( Appropriately ) The Bing

 Muirkirk golf club, A History, Written and by Harry Ward ( Copies available )

-It is our intention to eventually have the complete book on this site.
+It is my intention to eventually have the complete book on this site.